Reposting on Instagram – 5 Must-Follow Rules To Legally

-Once you curate content, you will better be able to filter the best and most valuable content.
-As you funnel down to the UGC you want to repost then it will become easier for you to proceed with legal reposting steps.
+Once you curate content, you can better filter the best and most valuable content.
+As you funnel down to the UGC you want to repost, it will become easier for you to proceed with legal reposting.

 3. Ask For Permission From Users

 It is the most important rule for reposting user-generated content.
-If you don’t have users’ consent or permission to repost their content then you should not repost UGC.
+If you don’t have users’ consent or permission to repost their content, you should not repost UGC.

-Taking permission is easier than it sounds, where you have different ways to do so.
+Taking permission is easier than it sounds, as you have different ways to do so.
 The most common way is to directly message the user and take explicit permission to repost their content.

-Once you take permission from the users then it will become easier for you to legally repost on Instagram without any hassle or implication.
+Once you get permission from the users, it will become easier for you to repost on Instagram legally without any hassle or implication.

 4. Implied Permission With Brand Hashtag

-Many brands have their own Instagram hashtag and it is the perfect platform to make use of hashtags to get permission from the users to use their content.
+Many brands have their own Instagram hashtag, and it is the perfect platform to use hashtags to get users' permission to use their content.

 Ask your users to submit their valuable user-generated content using the brand hashtags and mention that the content will be reposted on your profile if selected.

-This is an implied form of taking permission from the users as the user is aware that if they use the hashtag they the content might be reposted by the brand (as stated).
+This is an implied form of taking permission from the users as the user is aware that if they use the hashtag, the content might be reposted by the brand (as stated).